Court of Cassation (Democratic Republic of the Congo)

-The court consists of 26 justices, organized into legislative and judiciary sections.
-Judges are nominated by the Judicial Service Council, a separate and independent body composed of judges from the lower courts and public prosecutors.
-The first president of the Court of Cassation also sits on the General Assembly, which makes decisions on matters within the scope of the Supreme Council of the Judiciary (Conseil supérieur de la magistrature, CSM).
+Institutionally, it exemplifies the independence and specialization of the judicial order under the 2006 Constitution, as it is devoted exclusively to judicial matters, unlike the former Supreme Court of Justice, which combined judicial, administrative, and constitutional functions.
+The First President of the Court of Cassation is a member of the General Assembly responsible for decisions falling within the competence of the Supreme Council of the Judiciary (Conseil supérieur de la magistrature, CSM).
 Per Congolese law, the compulsory retirement age for magistrates on the Court of Cassation is 70 years old.